-- 39 LEVEL SYSTEM These blue indicator lights are marked as follows: LEFT FRONT, LEFT REAR, RIGHT FRONT, and RIGHT REAR.
-When the ignition is on the lights come on if the corresponding corner of the coach is not level. - 40 FUEL MONITOR Two orange indicators come on when the following conditions are present, and the ignition switch is on:
+(39) LEVEL SYSTEM - These blue indicator lights are marked as follows: LEFT FRONT, LEFT REAR, RIGHT FRONT, and RIGHT REAR.
+When the LEVEL MASTER switch is on, lights come on if the corresponding corners of the coach are not level (low).

+40 FUEL MONITOR - Two orange indicators come on when the following conditions are present, and the ignition switch is on: